For accented letters in Latin-alphabet languages, use the

 § 1.10.6 below).

-For non-Latin typefaces you will also need the appropriate
+For non-Latin typefaces you will need the appropriate

-Table 1.3 below.
-In fact this can be used to put
+Table 1.3 below can also be used to put any

 ŵ with \^w), even for combinations